NV83-GitHub/scrimba-blackjack/README.md

   <li>Overal a really good introductory course on JS</li>
 </ul>

-i started adding my own modifications to go further as :
+I started adding my own modifications to go further as :

 <ul>
   <li>Adding logic to deduce player chips at each new games</li>